Denzil Dean Harber: Biography

 It is not clear how he became interested in politics, but by the end of 1926 he was reading various anti-imperialist pamphlets published by the Labour Research Department.
 By March 1927 he had read the first volume of Capital.
-According to John McIlroy (see references) he joined the Communist Party of Great Britain (CPGB) in 1929.
+According to John McIlroy, he joined the Communist Party of Great Britain (CPGB) in 1929.

 It was undoubtedly this political interest that led him to start to teach himself Russian and then to study Russian commerce at the London School of Economics (LSE).
 In the summer of 1932, he travelled to the Soviet Union as an interpreter for a Canadian journalist with the intention of settling there but was disillusioned by what he found.
 Returning home, he found copies of the Bulletin of the Opposition published in Russian by the Trotskyist Left Opposition in Henderson's bookshop in the Charing Cross Road.